browserpass/browserpass-legacy/README.md

 1. Extract the package to where you would like to have the binary.
 1. Run `./install.sh` (`.\install.ps1` on Windows) to install the native messaging host.
 If you want a system-wide installation, run the script with `sudo`.
 For Windows, system-wide installation can be done by running `.\install.ps1` as Administrator and specifying "yes" at the "Install for all users?" prompt.
+	* If you desire a non-interactive installation on a Unix system, pass the name of the browser to the script (i.e. `./install.sh chrome`)

 Installing the binary & registering it with your browser through the installation script is required to allow the browser extension to talk to the local binary application.